Lisa Crystal Carver

 Carver is also the author of Dancing Queen: a Lusty Look at the American Dream, in which she expounds upon various relics of pop culture past, including Lawrence Welk, roller rinks, and Olivia Newton-John.
 In 2005, Soft Skull Press released Drugs Are Nice, detailing her early childhood and later romantic relationships with Costes, Boyd Rice (with whom she has a son) and Smog's Bill Callahan.
 In addition to writing her own zines and books, Carver has also written for various magazines (including Peter Bagge's comic book Hate) and kept a fictionalized journal about her sex life for the website Nerve.
 Although Carver no longer writes her journal for the site, she is still a semi-regular contributor.
 The online journal at Nerve was subsequently published in book form as The Lisa Diaries: Four Years in the Sex Life of Lisa Carver and Company.

 2012 saw the release of Carver's treatise on the artistic career of Yoko Ono titled Reaching Out with No Hands: Reconsidering Yoko Ono (Backbeat Books).
 As of 2015, Carver has written a handful of pieces for website The Recoup.
 Her book, The Jaywalker, is a short story collection illustrated by long-time friend and collaborator Dame Darcy.
-Lisa, Dame Darcy, Maddie Kuzak, and Genevieve Kuzak toured parts of the world in 2016 to promote the book -- a performance art show reminiscent of the early 1990s Suckdog.
+Lisa, Dame Darcy, Maddie Kuzak, and Genevieve Kuzak toured parts of the world in 2016 to promote the book—a performance art show reminiscent of the early 1990s Suckdog.

 She also interviewed mixed martial arts fighter Brent Bergeron for an article that appeared in Vice magazine.

 In 2017, Carver released Suckdog: A Ruckus (self published).
-This book, including 80+ photos and illustrations, looks back at Lisa's wild past onstage and behind-the-scenes.
+This book, including 80+ photos and illustrations, looks back at Carver's wild past onstage and behind-the-scenes.

+In 2023, she published an essay in The Paris Review contrasting French and American culture and discussing her relationship with her husband Bruno.

+In her personal life, she has "been married four times and divorced three", and lived in Montmorency, France, from 2021 until 2025.

+Carver currently lives in Pittsburgh, Pennsylvania.